nafg/slick-migration-api-flyway/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/io.github.nafg.slick-migration-api/slick-migration-api-flyway)

-The `slick.migration.flyway` package is an adapter between the `Flyway` database migration tool, and the `slick-migration-api` library.
+The `slick.migration.api.flyway` package is an adapter between the `Flyway` database migration tool, and the `slick-migration-api` library.

 One can aggregate`scala.slick.migration.api.Migration`s into`VersionedMigration`